 Then put the heavy cream into your stand mixer/hand mixer and whip at med-high speed for almost 2 minutes until stiff peaks form just like the picture below.
 (Don’t over whip.
 If you over whip heavy cream, it turns into butter.)

 After the heavy cream is whipped, fold the condensed milk into heavy cream in 3-4 batches.
 Alternatively, instead of folding, after the heavy cream is whipped, you can add the condensed milk while the machine is working at low speed and beat until just combined.

 Then, pour half of the mixture into a loaf pan and sprinkle one-third of the caramelized nuts on top.

 Next mix them gently with a spoon.
 I find sprinkling the pralines and mixing process works better than folding the pralines into the base mixture.
 With this method, the pralines spread evenly.

 Cover the pan with a plastic film and freeze at least for 6-8 hours.
 It is even better if you keep it in the freezer overnight.
 Remove the ice cream from the freezer when ready to eat, as it can melt easily.

-You can serve this homemade ice cream in tuile baskets-cups, sprinkle the candied hazelnuts that you set aside.
-I’ll share a post about how to make tuille soon.
+You can serve this homemade ice cream in tuile baskets-cups and sprinkle the candied hazelnuts on top that you set aside.
+You should check my tuile recipe to make these baskets.

 I hope you enjoy this delicious and easy homemade ice cream!